 MSI's GS65 Stealth Thin might be the best gaming laptop ever made.
 It's certainly the gaming laptop I've always wanted.
 Powerful gaming innards, all-day battery life, and a great-looking screen all wrapped in a sleek package that's thin, light, quiet, and portable.
+The laptop easily earns a place in our best gaming laptops guide.

 CPU: Intel Core i7-8750H